 Main Subheading

 Mountain railways are specialized rail transport systems designed to traverse steep gradients, which ordinary locomotives would struggle to climb.
-Unlike standard railways that rely on adhesion (the friction between the wheels and the rails), mountain railways often employ additional mechanisms to ensure secure and reliable ascent and descent.
+That said, unlike standard railways that rely on adhesion (the friction between the wheels and the rails), mountain railways often employ additional mechanisms to ensure secure and reliable ascent and descent.
 These systems have evolved over centuries, driven by the need to overcome challenging terrains and connect remote settlements.

 Comprehensive Overview